akeneo/pim-helpcenter/content/md/what-is/what-is-a-rule.md

 Now that you know what a rule is, let's dive into this powerful feature!
 Discover in [this article](get-started-with-the-rules-engine.html) all the available conditions and actions, and learn how to use them.

 ::: info
-You can refer to our [technical documentation](https://docs.akeneo.com/latest/manipulate_pim_data/rule/general_information_on_rule_format.html#enrichment-rule-structure) to find more information about the rules engine.
+You can refer to our [technical documentation](https://docs.akeneo.com/latest/manipulate_pim_data/rule/general_information_on_rule_format.html#enrichment-rule-structure) to find out more information about the rules engine.
 :::